98-kate/CrimeWave/README.md

 CrimeWave is a C program that will use echo hiding to encode a message of any data type (text, image, etc ..) into 16-bit audio files (wav, mono).

-As of 07/13/2026: Uploaded the diagram I made-- Only the encoding and decoding parts which may be subject to further changes.

-07/25/2026: Uploaded main & header files.
-Using dr_wav instead of the audio parser provided by the professor.

-07/25/2026: Finally completed documentation for extract.c -- uploaded that

 ## Acknowledgements